 We are excited to announce the appointment of Curtis Chanda as the new International Director of Global Teams.
 Curtis comes to us with more than two decades of field experience with Frontiers International, an organization which shares Global Teams’ emphasis on reaching unreached people groups and equipping and sending believers from within new movements.
 Curtis and his wife Diana have spent the last twenty years living and working in a Muslim context in Central Asia, where their three daughters were born.
 Through God’s grace, they were able to plant the first churches in their area for Muslim background believers.

-- For Questions, Comments, Donations & Support - Contact Kevin, International Director
+- For Questions, Comments, Donations & Support - Contact Curtis, International Director

 We are currently working with an unreached people group in Kenya.
 Years ago when Bryson lived in Mombasa, the second largest city in Kenya, he observed followers of Jesus rubbing shoulders with people of other faiths, though they had very little in common.
 Bryson and his wife, Deborah, desired to reach an unreached people group with the word of God and train other Kenyans to do the same.
 Bryson says, "I am an ordained minister in the Anglican Church of Kenya.
 I have served in a diocese in Kenya since 1984, nine years of which I served as the principal of Bishop Hannington Institute, preparing ordinands for full-time ministry."